Big South Conference: History

 On November 19, 2017, Presbyterian College announced it would be moving its football program to the non-scholarship Pioneer Football League.
 Presbyterian's last Big South football season was in 2019; the Blue Hose planned to play the 2020 season as an independent before joining the Pioneer League for 2021 and beyond.
 The Blue Hose remain a member of the Big South in all other sports.

 A more recent change to its core membership was the July 2021 arrival of North Carolina A&T State University from the MEAC as a full member, including football.
 At the same time, Robert Morris University was planned to join as a football-only member.
 North Carolina A&T joined on the originally planned schedule, but Robert Morris became a Big South football member in November 2020.
 COVID-19 led the conference to move its 2020 football season to spring 2021.
 Since two of the eight Big South football members (apart from RMU) chose to play in the originally scheduled fall 2020 season and a third chose not to play football at all in 2020–21, the Big South chose to bring the Colonials into the football league for spring 2021.

 More recently, the Big South added three new single-sport members in women's lacrosse effective with the 2022 season (2021–22 school year): Furman University, Mercer University, and Wofford College.
 All three are full members of the Southern Conference (SoCon), which disbanded its women's lacrosse league after the 2021 season.

-On January 25, 2022, the Colonial Athletic Association announced that Hampton University would join that conference, as well as CAA Football, its technically separate football league, on July 1, 2022.
+On January 25, 2022, the Colonial Athletic Association (now the Coastal Athletic Association) announced that Hampton University would join that conference, as well as CAA Football, its technically separate football league, on July 1, 2022.
 On February 22, that conference announced that North Carolina A&T State University would be leaving the Big South, joining the all-sports CAA on July 1.
 North Carolina A&T would play Big South football in 2022 and join CAA Football on July 1, 2023.

-Also on February 22, the conference announced its intent to combine its football membership with the Ohio Valley Conference beginning in 2023.
+Also on February 22, the conference announced its intent to combine its football membership with the Ohio Valley Conference beginning in 2023 and operate as the OVC–Big South Football Association.
 The following month saw Bryant University announced as a new football-only member effective with the 2022 season.
-Campbell announced on August 3 that it will join both sides of the CAA in 2023 as well.
+Campbell announced on August 3 that it would join both sides of the CAA in 2023 as well.
+This was followed by Bryant announcing that it would join CAA Football in 2024.
+On November 28, it was announced that Robert Morris would also leave the association and return football to its previous home, the Northeast Conference effective after the 2023 football season.